Venezuela's Maduro Orders Closure Of Brazilian Border

 The U.S. and some other countries have recognized Juan Guaidó, the parliamentary opposition leader, as the legitimate president of Venezuela.
 Guaidó is embracing the support, and has promised to bring in emergency aid to help the poor country.

 However, Maduro and his allies view the aid — particularly that coming from the U.S. — as part of an attempt to destabilize his government, ushering in regime change.
-Maduro has told Venezuelans that he believes the humanitarian effort is actually a pretext to a U.S. invasion.
+Maduro has told Venezuelans that he believes the humanitarian effort is actually a pretext for a U.S. invasion.

 "Maduro has remained firm, saying that this aid at the border will not come in," NPR's Eyder Peralta, reporting from Venezuela, told All Things Considered.
 "He views it as a foreign invasion, and he has asked his military to act accordingly."